skoren/triobinningScripts/update/readme.md

-# Classify child's reads manually before assembly
+# Bin the child's read manually before assembly

 ## What is this update about?
 Sometimes, you want to bin the reads your self.
-Yes, there is an easier way to do it, if you already have a meryl k-mer db built.
+Yes, there is a manual way to do it, if you already have a meryl k-mer db built for the parental reads.

 ## What is this script doing
 * Use meryl diff for getting haplotype specific k-mers from the parental illumina dataset